-Safe Seats for Every Air Traveler (SSEAT) is an air safety advocacy initiative charging the Federal Aviation Administration (FAA) to end the practice of lap children in commercial aviation by mandating children under the age of two be properly restrained in an FAA approved child-safety restraint seat or system.
+Safe Seats for Every Air Traveler (SSEAT) is an air safety advocacy initiative.
+We are charging the Federal Aviation Administration (FAA) to end the practice of lap children in commercial aviation by mandating children under the age of two be properly restrained in an FAA approved child-safety restraint seat or system.

 As the FAA makes clear on its website, there is no debate over this topic: Under no circumstance is a “lap child” as safe or safer than an infant or toddler properly secured in an approved restraint system.